5 ways you can educate yourself and your community about the river

 You have the power to influence projects, plans and rulemaking that shape our river and its communities.
 Join your neighbors to solve issues close to home through your local city or town council, parks or planning agencies, and state Legislature.

 If you're passionate about an environmental or development issue, show up and speak at a public forum.
 Make comments on park or development plans.
 Get to know your local and state elected officials and share what's important to you.

 5. Visit and explore the river together

 One of the best ways to foster care for our river is through experience.
-For three years, the Twin Cities has been ranked highest in the nation for park accessibility.
+Over the years, the Twin Cities has ranked high for park accessibility.
 Check out our Explore the River Map to find more than 30 of our favorite spots to connect with the river.

 Share the special places you find with others.
 Visit by foot, by boat or simply be still on the shoreline.
 The river is sure to inspire connection.